 Focuses on generation and creation of work product required in a civil case under the Utah and Federal Rules of Civil Procedure.
 Emphasizes initial pleadings, civil discovery processes, and pre-trial motion practice.

 Examines the legal and procedural aspects of crime, including the elements and categories of criminal acts and jurisdictional considerations.
 Studies the procedure of criminal prosecution according to the Federal Rules of Criminal Procedure, from both a prosecution and defense perspective, including constitutional assurances, investigations, case preparation, motion processes, trials and appeals.

 Reviews basic legal research in print resources and on Westlaw and government resources.
 Continues development of legal research and writing skills.
 Introduces student to writing office memoranda and select appellate documents with continued emphasis on legal analysis.
-Lab access fee of $32 for computers applies.
-Course fee of $51 for software and materials applies.
+Lab access fee of $30 for computers applies.

 Provides actual, on-the-job work experience in a non-paying (volunteer) basis in a law office or other approved law-related situation.
 Emphasizes successful work experience, especially identifying and solving problems.
 Completers should be qualified to work in the Paralegal profession.
 May be repeated for a maximum of 8 credits.
 May be graded credit/no credit.